pantelis/artificial-intelligence/_sources/intro.md

 **Communication** {octicon}`megaphone;1em;sd-text-info`
 ^^^

-We use Google chat (NYU account) for all communication and questions related to lectures and projects.
-Info has already been sent to you via Brightspace.
-Please install Chat in your smartphones as well.
+We use Discord for all communication and questions related to lectures and projects.
+Info has already been sent to you via Canvas.
+Please install Discord in your smartphones as well.

 :::